 Who can participate in FUSE Primary?

 Any Primary School in Ireland can participate in our Programme.
 If you’re interested, we would love to hear from you!
-Please feel free to enquire at email@example.com
+Please feel free to contact a FUSE team member at firstname.lastname@example.org

 What year group is FUSE Primary aimed at?